Ramsha63014/Phase3/README.md

 - etc.
 refine your design.

+### Personas

+- Ali is 28 years old.
+He is a High school science teacher.
+His goal is to teach his high school students about geologic diversity within their company and to make the course material more exciting through the visuals and exploration.
+His obstacles is that students often need some kind of visuals to understand or get excited about course material.

+- Hina is 39 years old.
+She is a Primary school teacher.
+She has a son son 12 years old and a daugter 17 years old.
+She encourages her child to use technology to help with their work.
+Her goal is to make learning fun and interactive, to use the latest technology when teaching, and to make her subjects simple and easy to understand as possilble.

+### Scenarios

+- Ali is trying to educate his class well.
+He wants to use a technology that provides a framework for student discussion of the subject.
+So that he can easily solve students query that occurs during lecture and a technology that can save details such as, details about meeting (when and what time to hold a meeting), details about attendance because as a teacher he has to maintain records of sttudents.

+- Hina is trying to facilitate more productive ideas for her class.
+She wants the app to be engaging for children and educational so they are learning while having fun and wants the app to encourage the children to look around.

+### Storyboard

 ## Prototyping
+### Wireframes

 Now you will move towards more mature prototypes for the final design you have selected.
 - Wireframes (powerpoint or any other tool)
 - physical prototypes